 This is currently only available for Amazon US and Amazon (Prime) must be configured as a search provider.
 It can be used to quickly determine which calibre book entries are available in kindle format via Amazon.

-Viewing Links for Available Books as a Custom Column
+Viewing Links as a Custom Column

 -> Add your own columns